volodymyr-kovtun/Pitly/README.md

 ## How it works

-- **NBP exchange rates** — for each transaction, the app fetches the official mid rate from the last business day before the transaction date (per Polish tax law).
+- **NBP exchange rates** — for each transaction, the app currently fetches the official mid rate from the last business day before the **trade** date.
 Rates are cached in memory.
 - **Capital gains (FIFO)** — buy lots are queued per symbol.
 On sell, lots are dequeued first-in-first-out to compute cost basis in PLN.
 Net gains are taxed at 19%.
 - **Dividend tax** — Polish 19% tax minus foreign withholding credit (typically 15% under the PL-US treaty), resulting in ~4% net tax owed.